mmmavis/github-spreadsheet-cp-saver/README.md

 ### To Run the Scripts

 - `node run build`
-- `node dist/app.js` to bring up the script selection menu
+- `node dist/app.js` to bring up the script selection menu in terminal